 Before moving on to discussing how this can be translated from optical illusions into everyday marketing, let me just share another fascinating example with you …

-This time it IS in fact a .gif, but it’s not about the file format this time.
+This time it is in fact a .gif, but it’s not about the file format this time.
 Instead – please have a look at the two cars and tell me:

-Do they change their speed during the 10 second long animation or not
+Do they change their speed during the 10-second-long animation or not

 Most people are convinced that the cars move faster at the end of the clip, but in fact they don’t.
-They drive at the exact same speed all the time, but the background changing at the end confuses our mind and makes us think something different.
+They drive at the exact same speed all the time, but the background changing at the end confuses our minds and makes us think something different.

 And oh yeah by the way – CARS?
 No, it’s not cars.
 It’s just some pixels moving from one side of your screen to the other 😉